chrsmendes/br-currency-quote/README.md

 The project is automatically deployed to GitHub Pages using a GitHub Actions workflow.
 Any changes pushed to the `main` branch will trigger a deployment.
 Pull requests also get preview deployments available at a dedicated URL.

+### Continuous Integration

+This project uses GitHub Actions for continuous integration to ensure code quality:

+- **Automated Linting**: All pushes to the main branch and pull requests are automatically checked with ESLint and Prettier
+- **Quality Gates**: Deployments will only proceed if all linting checks pass
+- **Preview Environments**: Pull requests generate preview environments with URLs commented directly on the PR

 ## Contributing

 Contributions are welcome!
 Please follow these steps: